 Inventory, lb : 0

-Conference pears are available during most of the year with a peak season in the late fall and winter.
+Conference pears are available in the mid-fall through winter.

 Recipes that include Conference Pears.
 One is easiest, three is harder.